Chip Foose: Awards and honors

 In November 1997, Foose became the youngest person to be inducted into the Hot Rod Hall of Fame.
 Additionally, Foose was inducted into the Darryl Starbird Rod & Custom Car Museum Hall of Fame in 2002, the Grand National Roadster Show Hall of Fame in 2003, the Detroit Autorama "Circle of Champions" Hall of Fame in 2012, and the San Francisco Rod and Custom Motorcycle Hall of Fame in 2005.
+In January of 2019, Foose was recognized as the Builder of the Decade by the Grand National Roadster Show.
 Foose has also won the following awards for his work: